Profession: Writer and playwright

 The recipient of the 1999 Nobel Prize for Literature, Grass' most famous work is the 1959 novel "The Tin Drum", which was also made into a film and won the 1979 Palme d'Or.
 "The Tin Drum" was the 1st book in the Danzig Trilogy and was written in a magic realism style.

 In 2006 Grass published the first of 3 autobiographies "Peeling the Onion", creating controversy when he revealed in an interview that he had been a member of the Waffen SS.

 - 1964-09-20 Günter Grass' play "Die Plebejern proben den Aufstand," premieres in Berlin

-- 2006-08-15 Der Spiegel, Spiegel Online, publishes documents confirming German writer Günter Grass membership of the Waffen-SS in WWII
+- 2006-08-15 Der Spiegel, Spiegel Online, publishes documents confirming German writer Günter Grass' membership of the Waffen-SS in World War II

 - 2012-04-04 German Nobel Laureate, Günter Grass, publishes controversial poem that claims Israel is plotting to wipe out Iran

 - 2012-04-08 Günter Grass labelled persona non gratta by Israeli internal affairs minister Eli Yishai